-A description of possible dissertations and proposed supervisors will be available during Michaelmas Term.
+A description of possible projects and supervisors will be made available during Michaelmas Term.
 You should discuss with your supervisor the general area of your project, because this may help in selection of appropriate lecture modules through the year.
 The sooner you choose a specific project, the sooner you will be able to start background reading and investigations.

-You will be required to submit a project registration form in week 7 of Hilary Term (5th March); you will be given details of the specific date for the dissertation submission nearer the time.
+You will be required to submit a project registration form in week 7 of Hilary Term (4th March); you will be given details of the specific date for the dissertation submission nearer the time.

-Available projects and a registration form will be found at:
+Available projects can be found at: